rodrigofranc/wiremock-demo/README.md

 ```
 In this mapping we are indicating a request of type **GET** and status code **200** to the path `/movies`, which will response with a list of movies.

-For each mapping we would like to have, it will only be necessary to add our json file into the mapping directory.
+For each mapping we would like to have, it will only be necessary to add our JSON file into the mapping directory.

 ### Request Matching